icometrix/gmm-augmentation/README.md

  -p  percentiles to use when clipping the intensities. (default [1 99]).

 ```
+The default range of variability to change the values of the components were estimated on a real clinical dataset, and are used as default to represent the method as submitted to ISBI.
+For the demo, if you wish to use a different number of components you also need to define the new values of -mu and -s.
 Let's say you want to run the method using 4 components, to allow the mean and standard deviation of each component
  to change by (0.1, 0.2, 0.3, 0.4) and (0.01, 0.02, 0.03, 0.04), and to clip the intensity percentiles at (0.1, 99.9):